great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/cloud/how_to_connect_to_data_on_gcs_using_pandas.md

 ## Introduction

 In this guide we will demonstrate how to use Pandas to connect to data stored on Google Cloud Storage.
-In our examples, we will specifically be connecting to `.csv` files.
+In our examples, we will specifically be connecting to csv files.
 However, Great Expectations supports most types of files that Pandas has read methods for.

 ## Prerequisites